 3. At some point, this road will turn into a dirt road.
 Our small car made it, but you’ll have to drive slow if you don’t have 4WD

 4. Keep going until the road ends.
-You’ll see a litte bathroom to indicate you made it!
+You’ll see a little bathroom to indicate you made it!
 There is no formal parking area.
-Just park to the side of the road.
+Just park by the side of the road.